Coronavirus outbreak in China: all the latest updates | Coronavirus outbreak news

-The death toll from the coronavirus outbreak in mainland China rose to 563 on Wednesday, recording another record daily increase in deaths, as the government rushed to build new hospitals and other countries moved to evacuate citizens and warned about all Travel to China.
+The death toll from the coronavirus outbreak in mainland China rose to 618 on Thursday, Chinese state television reported Friday.

-A total of 73 people died from the virus during 24 hours until midnight, the National Health Commission of China said Thursday.

-Most of the deaths occurred in Hubei, the province surrounding Wuhan, but there were three deaths in other places: in Tianjin and Heilongjiang in the northeast and Guizhou in the southwest.
+Another 2,447 cases were detected in Hubei, the epicenter of the outbreak, which raised the number of infections to 30,465.

 Plus: